-- Participation in brand new APSA discipline-specific Interest Groups and access to mentors in Emergency Medicine and Infectious Diseases, with many others coming soon
+- Participation in brand new APSA discipline-specific Interest Groups and access to mentors in Emergency Medicine and Infectious Diseases, Immunology, and many more.

-- Travel awards to a variety of scientific meetings, such as the IDSA and RSNA meetings
+Travel awards to a variety of scientific meetings - list for the 2016-2017 Academic Year

 - Opportunities to be involved in APSA leadership roles, including positions as an APSA Institutional Representative and even elected positions to the Executive Council

 - MD or DO students, residents, fellows involved in qualified research training experiences*, based on Membership Committee approval.
 (See requirements tab.)